alda-lang/alda/doc/zeromq-messages.md

 Asks the server to parse a string of Alda code.

-The result returned by the server is a JSON object representing the score data.
+The result returned by the server is, by default, a JSON object representing the score data.

+If the request includes `"options": {"output": "events"}`, the result returned is a JSON array of objects representing Alda events.

 #### Example